syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 Sound annotation is used to play the sound clip in the PDF Document.

 The following code example explains how to add a sound annotation in a PDF document using [PdfSoundAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfSoundAnnotation.html).
 {% tabs %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C#" %}

-//Creates a new PDF document.
+//Creates a new PDF document
 PdfDocument document = new PdfDocument();
-//Creates a new page.
+//Creates a new page
 PdfPage page = document.Pages.Add();
-//Creates a new rectangle.
-RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Creates a new sound annotation.
-FileStream inputStream = new FileStream("Startup.wav", FileMode.Open, FileAccess.Read);
-PdfSoundAnnotation soundAnnotation = new PdfSoundAnnotation(rectangle, inputStream);
-soundAnnotation.Sound.Encoding = PdfSoundEncoding.Signed;
-soundAnnotation.Sound.Channels = PdfSoundChannels.Stereo;
-soundAnnotation.Sound.Bits = 16;
-soundAnnotation.Color = new PdfColor(Color.Red);
-//Sets the pdf sound icon.
-soundAnnotation.Icon = PdfSoundIcon.Speaker;
-//Adds this annotation to a new page. page.Annotations.Add(soundAnnotation);

-//Save the document into stream.
-MemoryStream stream = new MemoryStream();
-document.Save(stream);
-stream.Position = 0;
-//Closes the document.
-document.Close(true);
-//Defining the ContentType for PDF file. string contentType = "application/pdf";
-//Define the file name
-string fileName = "SoundIcon.pdf";
-//Creates a FileContentResult object by using the file contents, content type, and file. return File(stream, contentType, fileName);

-{% endhighlight %}

-{% highlight c# tabtitle="C# [Windows-specific]" %}

-//Creates a new PDF document.
-PdfDocument document = new PdfDocument();
-//Creates a new page.
-PdfPage page = document.Pages.Add();
-//Creates a new rectangle.
+//Creates a new rectangle
 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

 //Creates a new sound annotation.